jasonshapiro/xlab_server/README.md

 Installation
 ------------

-The installation assumes a fresh EC2 instance running Ubuntu 12.04.
+The installation assumes a development laptop or a fresh EC2 instance running Ubuntu 12.04.
 If you are having sys-admin troubles, it is probably best to restart with a fresh instance.

 Install required packages